sderev/lmterminal/README.md

 ### Output Redirection

-You can use output redirections with the tools.
+You can use output redirections.
 For instance:

 ```bash
 lmt "List 5 Wikipedia articles" > wiki_articles.md